-Contingent consideration relating to business combinations (Other liabilities) is measured at fair value mainly using the discounted cash flow method.
-Unobservable inputs such as future cash outflows accompanying performance improvements by employees, the completion of integration process, the completion of product objectives, and financial performance are used for the measurement of fair value.
+Contingent consideration relating to business combinations, included in other liabilities, is measured at fair value mainly using the discounted cash flow method.
+Unobservable inputs such as future cash outflows associated with the completion of integration process and financial performance are used for the measurement of fair value.